 Jefferson S. Dunn,

-Commissioner Dunn leads Alabama’s largest law enforcement agency managing an inmate population of more than 20,000 offenders in 27 correctional institutions; employs a workforce of over 3,300 correctional officers and support staff and operates on an annual budget exceeding $500 million.
+Commissioner Dunn leads Alabama’s largest law enforcement agency, managing an inmate population of more than 20,000 offenders in 26 correctional institutions; employs a workforce of over 3,300 correctional officers, correctional supervisors and support staff; oversees Alabama Correctional Industries and operates on an annual budget exceeding $500 million.

-Commissioner Dunn graduated from Birmingham Southern College with a degree in English and a commission into the United States Air Force.
-He holds a Master of Arts in Non-Profit Management from Regent University, a Master of Science in Transportation & Logistics from the Air Force Institute of Technology and Masters in Operational Design and Strategic Studies from the Air University, Maxwell AFB AL.
+Commissioner Dunn is a graduate of Birmingham Southern College where he earned a degree in English and a commission through the Air Force Reserve Officer Training Corps.
+He holds a Master of Arts in Non-Profit Management from Regent University, a Master of Science in Transportation & Logistics from the Air Force Institute of Technology and dual Masters in Operational Design and Strategic Studies from the Air University, Maxwell Air Force Base, Alabama.

 He and his wife, Susan, have been married for 33 years and reside in Montgomery, Alabama.
 They have three grown children – Morgan, Shaw and his wife, Meredith – and one grandchild, Wrenley Ann.